Birkenstock Fitting Guide – Find Your Size

-Birkenstock sandals are a firm favourite every summer thanks to their iconic summer fashion styles, crafted in Europe using premium materials.
+Within our Birkenstock fitting guide, we hope to help you find the best size and width.
+The brand is synonymous with iconic styles such as the Arizona sandal and Boston Clog, both crafted in Europe using premium materials.
 A uniquely contoured footbed shape is one of their distinguishing features, widely copied in the footwear industry, but also the cause of serious discomfort if you don’t get the right size and fitting for you.
+With an ever-growing range, it can be hard to choose the best Birkenstocks for you so we’ve created a guide to the Top 10 Birkenstocks this season.

-A common challenge with buying Birkenstocks online is size conversion.
-Designed and manufactured in Europe, the original size (before conversion) is always EU Continental sizes and these do not translate directly to UK or US size – they are just different.
+A common challenge with buying Birkenstocks online is navigating the size conversion.
+Designed and manufactured in Europe, the original size (before conversion) is always EU Continental sizes and these do not translate directly to UK or US sizes – they are just different.

 Below is our guide to Birkenstock size conversions for those who aren’t sure of their EU size.